asgardeo/asgardeo-tomcat-saml-agent/README.md

 ### Retrieving user attributes

 1. The web app needs to be configured to read the attributes sent from the Identity Server upon successful authentication.
-In the SampleApp, we would customize the home.jsp file as follows to retrieve the user attributes.
+In the sample-app, we would customize the home.jsp file as follows to retrieve the user attributes.

-      ```
+ First, we would need the following imports to be added to the home.jsp file.

+       <%@ page import="io.asgardio.java.saml.sdk.util.SSOAgentConstants" %>
+       <%@ page import="io.asgardio.java.saml.sdk.bean.LoggedInSessionBean" %>
+       <%@ page import="io.asgardio.java.saml.sdk.bean.LoggedInSessionBean.SAML2SSO" %>
+       <%@ page import="java.util.Map" %>

+Next, by adding the following snippets, we would be able to retrieve the user claims as provided by the Identity Provider.

       <%
         // Retrieve the session bean.
         LoggedInSessionBean sessionBean = (LoggedInSessionBean) session.getAttribute(SSOAgentConstants.SESSION_BEAN_NAME);